Identiticoders/wrenidm/README.md

 In order to build the project from the command line follow these steps:

 ### Prepare your Environment
-The environment you need to set up is dependent upon the version of OpenIDM that you want to build.
-To build OpenIDM you will need the following installed on the machine you're going to build on;
+The environment you need to set up is dependent upon the version of WrenIDM that you want to build.
+To build WrenIDM you will need the following installed on the machine you're going to build on;

 Software               | Required Version